Paint and Coatings Industry Overview

-The paints and coatings industry in the United States, Western Europe and Japan is mature and generally correlates with the health of the economy, especially housing and construction and transportation.
-Overall demand from 2011 to 2016 will increase at average annual rates of 1–2% in the United States and 1.5–2.5% in Western Europe.
-In Japan, however, consumption of paints and coatings will experience relatively slow growth during this period (0.3%) as a result of no growth in major markets such as automotive OEM, machinery and appliances.
+The paints and coatings industry in the United States, Western Europe and Japan is mature and generally correlates with the health of the economy, especially housing, construction and transportation.
+Overall demand from 2012 to 2018 will increase at average annual rates of 2–3% in the United States and 1.5–2.5% in Western Europe.
+In Japan, however, consumption of paints and coatings will experience relatively slow growth during this period (0.5%), as a result of no growth in major markets such as automotive OEM, machinery and appliances.

 In the emergent countries of the world, coatings are growing at a much faster rate.
-The best prospects for growth are in Asia Pacific (8–10% growth per year in the near future), Eastern Europe (6%) and Latin America (6%).
-Growth of coatings in China is expected to continue at 8–10% per year, and in India and Indonesia at 5–10%.
-Growth in value terms will be even higher as a result of the production of relatively higher-valued coatings.
-Most of the major multinational paint producers, including PPG, Akzo Nobel, Kansai Paint, Nippon Paint, BASF, DuPont, Chugoku Marine Paint, Valspar, Sherwin-Williams and Hempel, have production in China.
-The multinational producers should gain even more presence in the developing world as living standards increase and per capita consumption of coatings rises.
+The best prospects for growth are in Asia Pacific (6% growth per year in the near future), Eastern Europe (6%) and Latin America (8%).
+Total global growth should be about 6% per year.
+Growth of coatings is expected to continue at 8% per year in China, 12% in India and 6% in Indonesia.
+Growth in value terms will be even higher because of the increased production of relatively higher-valued coatings.
+Multinational producers will likely gain even more presence in the developing world as living standards increase and per capita consumption of coatings rises.